hanhuyeny2k/Checker-Challenge/README.md

 # Checker Challenge: HippoSpammer
 ## Description
 Receive an email when the checker comes out for requested project
 Simply enter your Holberton email, password, [API key](https://intranet.hbtn.io/dashboards/my_tools), and desired project ID to receive an email when the checker becomes available for the project.
-Project IDs can be found at the end of the URL for the project.
+(Project IDs can be found at the end of the URL for the project!)
+Click submit and sit back while you wait for the alert from HippoSpammer.

 <img src="https://github.com/hanhuyeny2k/HippoSpammer/blob/img-and-readme-change/images/Info_fill_out.png" />